 Public safety is imperative.
-It is not possible to safely construct a wind farm without undertaking these activities.
+It is not possible to safely construct a wind farm without understanding ground conditions to enable appropriate design and installation of foundation structures or subsea cables.

 The wind farm demonstrates a direct environmental benefit on a national and international scale and complies with international and national environmental policies.
 Furthermore, the life-span of the Project is predicted to be up to a 50 year period and therefore a long-term development that will contribute to ensuring the security of energy supply, with long-term environmental benefits.
 It is not a development for short-term economic interests.
 The Project will have a direct national and international environmental benefit by significantly reducing carbon emissions to the atmosphere compared to other sources of non-renewable energy generation.
 By replacing non-renewable energy generation, e.g. coal generation, the development of the Project will reduce annual CO2 emissions.
 Over the operational period of the wind turbines, the Project will displace CO2 from other energy sources by up to 12.61 million tonnes coal equivalent.